easeaico/pulse-go/docs/Methodology/SubstanceTransportMethodology.md

 	- Pouring some out will not change the value
 	- Examples: Concentration, VolumeFraction, and Temperature

 The Transporter assumes that fluid movement (i.e. convection) has already taken place - generally calculated and updated inside the system by the circuit solver (@ref CircuitMethodology).
-Once the convective fluid movement properties of compartment volume and link flow are updated for the current time-step being analyzed, the extensive and intensive substance values at each compartment can be determined by using the previous time-step state.
-Table 1 shows the parameters needed to calculate the advective transport by bulk flow.
+Once the convective fluid movement properties of compartment volume and link flow are updated for the current time-step being analyzed, the extensive and intensive substance values at each compartment can be determined by using the previous time-step state.  @tableref {SubstanceTransportParameters} shows the parameters needed to calculate the advective transport by bulk flow.

 <center><br>
-*Table 1.
-The variable definitions as well as the mapped property used to calculate advective transport.*
+*@tabledef {SubstanceTransportParameters} The variable definitions as well as the mapped property used to calculate advective transport.*
 </center>

 | Parameter | Definition | Liquid Variable | Gas Variable |